Tegna Inc.: History

 In June 2015, Gannett spun off its broadcasting division.
-Robert Dickey – who led Gannett's newspaper group – would continue as CEO of the company as a sole newspaper publisher, leaving the former broadcasting and digital operations under the leadership of Gracia Martore.
-In a statement, she explained that the split plans were "significant next steps in our ongoing initiatives to increase shareholder value by building scale, increasing cash flow, sharpening management focus, and strengthening all of our businesses to compete effectively in today's increasingly digital landscape."
-Additionally, the company announced that it would buy out the remainder of Classified Ventures (a joint venture between Tegna and several other media companies) for $1.8 billion, giving it full ownership of properties such as Cars.com.
+Robert Dickey–who led Gannett's newspaper group–continued to be the CEO of the company as a sole newspaper publisher, leaving the former broadcasting and digital operations under the leadership of Gracia Martore.
+In a statement, Martore explained that the split plans were "significant next steps in our ongoing initiatives to increase shareholder value by building scale, increasing cash flow, sharpening management focus, and strengthening all of our businesses to compete effectively in today's increasingly digital landscape".
+Additionally, the company announced that it would buy out the remainder of Classified Ventures (a joint venture between Tegna and several other media companies) for $1.8 billion, giving it full ownership of properties including Cars.com.

 As part of the separation, the company announced that the broadcasting and digital company would be named Tegna—a partial anagram of "Gannett".
-The spin-out was structured so that "old" Gannett changed its name to Tegna, Inc., then spun off its newspaper holdings into a "new" Gannett.
+The spin-out was structured so that "old" Gannett changed its name to Tegna, Inc., then spun off its newspaper holdings into a "new" company, Gannett.
 The split was completed on June 29, 2015.
-Tegna retained "old" Gannett's stock price history, though it trades under a new ticker symbol, TGNA.
+Tegna retained "old" Gannett's stock price history, although it trades under a new ticker symbol, TGNA.
 The "new" Gannett inherited old Gannett's longtime ticker symbol, GCI.
 The two companies, however, continued to share a headquarters complex.

-Tegna also retained G/O Digital, a digital marketing services brand that it launched in August 2013, and the 20 broadcast stations it acquired from Belo Corporation in December 2013 and the six stations it acquired from London Broadcasting Company in July 2014.
+Tegna also retained G/O Digital, a digital marketing services brand which it launched in August 2013, and the 20 broadcast stations it acquired from Belo Corporation in December 2013 and the six stations it acquired from London Broadcasting Company in July 2014.
 In September 2016, Tegna announced plans to spin off Cars.com to create two independent publicly traded companies.
 Tegna shareholders approved an initial public offering of Cars.com as a publicly traded spin-off in May 2017.
-Shortly after, Tegna completed the spin-off of Cars.com, which now trades under a new ticker symbol, CARS.
-Upon the completion of the spin-off, Dave Lougee, president of Tegna Media, was named president and CEO of Tegna and joined the company's board of directors.
+Shortly after, Tegna completed the spin-off of Cars.com, which trades under a new ticker symbol, CARS.
+After the completion of the spin-off, Dave Lougee, president of Tegna Media, was named president and CEO of Tegna and joined the company's board of directors.
 Gracia Martore, president and CEO of Tegna, retired and stepped down from the board.